How to Protect Nesting Birds During Spring Yard Cleanup

 What to look for

-- Birds entering and leaving shrubs or hedges
+- Birds entering and leaving shrubs, hedges, or vines

 - A bird sitting low and still in dense cover

-- A small cup-shaped nest in a tree, vine, or ledge
+- A small cup-shaped nest in a tree, shrub, ledge, or vine

-- Ground cover that seems to conceal a shallow nest
+- Ground cover that seems to conceal a shallow depression

 If possible, mow less often in spring and raise the blade height.
-Taller grass can still be managed while offering some protection to ground nesters.
+Slightly taller grass can still be managed while offering more protection to birds nesting at or near ground level.

 Pruning shrubs and trees

-In some cases, it is better to prune after fledging rather than before.
-If you see an active nest, skip that plant entirely and move on to another task.
+If you see an active nest, skip that plant altogether and move on to another chore.

 Clearing brush and dead wood